justBlindbaek/PowerBIMonitor/README.md

 # Power BI Monitor

-A complete solution to extract:
+A complete solution to extract and query:
  - Power BI activity/audit events
  - Power BI artifacts metadata
  - Graph data (users, groups, licenses)

-Using Azure Data Factory or Integration Pipelines in Azure Synapse Analytics
+Using Azure Data Factory or Integration Pipelines in Azure Synapse Analytics and the Synapse Serverless SQL Pool.

 Read more on the solution in these blog posts:
  - https://justb.dk/blog/2021/02/extracting-the-power-bi-activity-log-with-data-factory/